ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Deploying a Dockerized Node.js App to AWS EC2 — The Simple Way - <a href="https://medium.com/@nuwan.thuduwage/deploying-a-dockerized-node-js-app-to-aws-ec2-the-simple-way-0cf50c90a00c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop Treating AI Like a Brain in a Jar: A Plain-English Guide to MCP (Model Context Protocol) - <a href="https://medium.com/@adams-chang/stop-treating-ai-like-a-brain-in-a-jar-a-plain-english-guide-to-mcp-model-context-protocol-b8abf7227ce5?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nuwan Thuduwage`**
+✍️ **posted by `Adam Chang`**

-<blockquote>No CI/CD pipelines.
-No Kubernetes clusters.
-Just Docker, Docker Hub, and an EC2 instance — a beginner-friendly deployment workflow you can…
+<blockquote>Author’s Note: This article is a distilled summary of an incredibly helpful video tutorial.
+A huge thank you to the creator for breaking…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Building a Three-Tier Bookstore App on AWS from Scratch: Infrastructure, Deployment, and Every… - <a href="https://medium.com/@vivianokose/building-a-three-tier-bookstore-app-on-aws-from-scratch-infrastructure-deployment-and-every-5f6b1f15b1df?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Nginx on AWS EC2: Virtual Hosts and Reverse Proxy to Node.js - <a href="https://medium.com/@hiteshpsolanki/nginx-virtual-hosts-reverse-proxy-nodejs-aws-ec2-196d46aafb4f?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vivian Chiamaka Okose`**
+✍️ **posted by `Hitesh P. Solanki`**

-<blockquote>By Vivian Chiamaka Okose
+<blockquote>Learn how to host multiple websites on one EC2 server and forward traffic to a Node.js app — with real terminal screenshots.
 Continue reading on Medium »</blockquote>

 <h3>3.
-I Just Made Cross-Border Payments Quantum-Proof (And You Can Steal My Repo). - <a href="https://medium.com/@savelis.pedro/i-just-made-cross-border-payments-quantum-proof-and-you-can-steal-my-repo-c9aabab62892?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Concurrently: The Dev-Time Superpower Every Node.js - <a href="https://medium.com/@hugit/concurrently-the-dev-time-superpower-every-node-js-e70a5d548181?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Pedro Savelis (@psavelis)`**
+✍️ **posted by `Uchenna David`**

-<blockquote>Why I stopped waiting for NIST and started rewriting our payment rails for 2030.
+<blockquote>Picture this: You’re building a full-stack app.
+You need your API server (nodemon), Vite dev server, TypeScript watcher, and maybe a…
 Continue reading on Medium »</blockquote>

 <h3>4.
-How I Built My Portfolio Website with Next.js and AI Projects - <a href="https://medium.com/@4hvhf6678/how-i-built-my-portfolio-website-with-next-js-and-ai-projects-4a860b6afe85?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+ChatGPT vs Claude AI: The Truth Every Frontend Developer Should Know - <a href="https://ishivpoojan22.medium.com/chatgpt-vs-claude-ai-the-truth-every-frontend-developer-should-know-8dde4c135598?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Hvhf`**
+✍️ **posted by `Shiv Poojan`**

-<blockquote>🚀 I Built My Portfolio Website Using Next.js (Showcasing AI & Web Projects)
+<blockquote>Every frontend developer today is quietly relying on AI.
 Continue reading on Medium »</blockquote>

+<h3>5. v1.0.3 — Testando os componentes no mobile (React Native + Jest) - <a href="https://medium.com/@rodrigo.gregorio1/v1-0-3-testando-os-componentes-no-mobile-react-native-jest-2a195813a1c4?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Rodrigo Grzegorczyk`**

+<blockquote>Chegou a hora de realizar alguns testes, sabendo que o back-end já está praticamente todo coberto, vamos começar a implementar algumas…
+Continue reading on Medium »</blockquote>

+<h3>6.
+How I deployed Node.js, React-Next.js MVPs Without VPS or Cloud Infrastructure-Surprise cloud bills - <a href="https://koushiksahain.medium.com/how-i-deployed-node-js-react-next-js-mvps-without-vps-or-cloud-infrastructure-surprise-cloud-bills-94f102563446?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Koushik Saha`**

+<blockquote>This is for startup teams that want to launch quickly on a managed platform, keep costs predictable, and avoid early DevOps complexity.
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Stop Losing Money on Marketplace Fees — I Built Free Calculators for 10+ Platforms - <a href="https://medium.com/@tangyanhuan1993/stop-losing-money-on-marketplace-fees-i-built-free-calculators-for-10-platforms-a6158f1dc9e1?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Hidden Disadvantages of AI-Assisted Coding in 2026 - <a href="https://medium.com/@okwudilionyido/the-hidden-disadvantages-of-ai-assisted-coding-in-2026-55c94cd2d5e2?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Damon`**
+✍️ **posted by `Okwudili onyido`**

-<blockquote>If you sell on eBay, Etsy, Poshmark, or TikTok Shop, you already know the pain: every platform takes a cut, and the fee structures are…
+<blockquote>The “Vibe Coding” Trap and the Erosion of Engineering Discipline
 Continue reading on Medium »</blockquote>

 <h3>2.
-How I Used Claude AI to Turn a Tedious UX Task Into a 30-Minute Game - <a href="https://medium.com/@krishna4960/how-i-used-claude-ai-to-turn-a-tedious-ux-task-into-a-30-minute-game-20b00918341e?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+DesignVault — High-Converting Sales Landing Page for Courses & Digital Products - <a href="https://medium.com/@mahmoudmr409/designvault-high-converting-sales-landing-page-for-courses-digital-products-9a09931f80c2?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Murali Nepalli`**
+✍️ **posted by `Mido Bi-pro7`**

-<blockquote>AI isn’t just a coding tool.
-It’s a collaboration layer — and most developers are sleeping on it.
+<blockquote>Introduction: The Startup Dilemma
 Continue reading on Medium »</blockquote>

 <h3>3.
-Git Commands Developers Use Daily (The Ones That Quietly Save Your Day) - <a href="https://blog.devgenius.io/git-commands-developers-use-daily-3711ac099c7b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Caused a 14-Hour Outage Because I Didn’t Understand Redis - <a href="https://medium.com/lets-code-future/i-caused-a-14-hour-outage-because-i-didnt-understand-redis-ce1ab0ad1304?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Engineer in the Dark`**

+<blockquote>How a single FLUSHALL command cost us $1.2M in revenue and taught me everything about cache architecture
+Continue reading on Let’s Code Future »</blockquote>

+<h3>4.
+Our Kubernetes Cluster Died During a Demo to 1,000 People - <a href="https://medium.com/lets-code-future/our-kubernetes-cluster-died-during-a-demo-to-1-000-people-d876fd2627fd?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `webdeveloper`**

+<blockquote>How a single typo in a Helm chart took down our entire production system in front of customers, investors, and the CEO — and what we…
+Continue reading on Let’s Code Future »</blockquote>

+<h3>5.
+I Deleted the Production Database at 3 AM (And It Made Me a Better Engineer) - <a href="https://blog.stackademic.com/i-deleted-the-production-database-at-3-am-and-it-made-me-a-better-engineer-9e047ca3341d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Devrim Ozcay `**

+<blockquote>How one catastrophic mistake taught me more about production systems than 5 years of “best practices” ever could.
+The recovery playbook…
+Continue reading on Stackademic »</blockquote>

+<h3>6.
+Stop Installing CLI Tools: 7 Data Format Conversions You Can Do in the Browser - <a href="https://medium.com/@tangyanhuan1993/stop-installing-cli-tools-7-data-format-conversions-you-can-do-in-the-browser-c8fbe38444f2?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Damon`**

+<blockquote>Every developer has been there.
+You need to quickly convert an IP address to hex, escape a JSON string, or turn some text into a CSV file…
+Continue reading on Medium »</blockquote>

+<h3>7.
+The Next Evolution of Next.js: A Deep Dive into Version 16 - <a href="https://medium.com/@martinictin/the-next-evolution-of-next-js-a-deep-dive-into-version-16-59d0e2e1c543?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Logic Over Latte`**
+✍️ **posted by `Tin Martinic`**

-<blockquote>A practical guide to the Git commands developers actually use daily — with simple explanations, real workflow examples, and common…
+<blockquote>Explore how Next.js 16 is set to revolutionize web development with enhanced caching, smarter routing, and the inclusion of AI-driven…
-Continue reading on Dev Genius »</blockquote>
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/webview/recommended target="_blank" rel="noopener noreferrer">Web Views</a></h1>